We’re glad you asked.

 Our projects typically fall into three price categories:

-- $15,000+ for projects with very complicated requirements, lots more moving pieces, plenty of custom development & programming plus on-going marketing activities.
+- $15,000 to $25,000+ for projects with very complicated requirements, lots more moving pieces, plenty of custom development & programming plus on-going marketing activities.

 What types of clients do you work for?